 Conclusion

 Covering your hair while using a toner depends on you.
-It does not affect the toning process.
+It is usually not required for the toning process.
 However, you should protect your clothing and surfaces from potential spills or drips, as toners can stain.

 If you are concerned about toning results, the important factors are your toner type and the correct application method.